roqua/greater_less/README.md

 ## Getting Started

-One easy way to integrate this gem into your project is by requiring the greater_less string extension as follows:
+One easy way to integrate this gem into your project is by requiring the GreaterLess string extension as follows:

 ```ruby